 FAQ: What determines the speed?

 Biggest factor affecting speed is the wheel compound and not the bearings.
-Rubber is slower than polyurethane (what inline skate wheels are made of) and the pneumatic (inflatable) wheels.
-Sealed bearings verses shielded are generally slower also, but not noticeable.
+Rubber is often slower than polyurethane (what inline skate wheels are made of) and the pneumatic (inflatable) wheels.
+Sealed bearings verses shielded are generally slower.